-Teachers, you’re an organised bunch and you love yourselves a bit of blush pink and golden goodness!
+Teachers, you’re an organized bunch and you love yourselves a bit of blush pink and golden goodness!

-If you haven’t spotted it on the website yet, Blush Blooms is a soft, pastel watercolour design inspired by peonies and eucalyptus leaves.
+If you haven’t spotted it on the website yet, Blush Blooms is a soft, pastel watercolor design inspired by peonies and eucalyptus leaves.

 But don’t only judge Blush Blooms by its beautiful cover; this stunner is also practically designed with teachers in mind!

-What Do I Get In the Blush Blooms Teacher Diary Resource Pack?
+What Do I Get In the Blush Blooms Teacher Planner Resource Pack?

-This pack includes various editable elements, enabling teachers to customise their planners to suit their preferences.
+This pack includes various editable elements, enabling teachers to customize their planners to suit their preferences.

 - Front and back covers

 - Daily, weekly, and monthly and term planning sheets

 - Birthday, contact, and technology password recording sheets